Hilary-Ly/anthology.js/README.md

 ### Brandon Eich

-Who else is better to follow than the creator of JavaScript himself as well as the co-founder and former CTO of Mozilla?
+Who else is better to follow than the creator of JavaScript himself as well as the co-founder and former CTO of Mozilla

 [Twitter](https://twitter.com/BrandonEich)